 SSR 96-7p begins by reiterating the two-step process for symptom evaluation contained in the regulations (20 C.F.R. §§ 404.1529, 416.929).
 For the first time, it described the regulatory requirement of determining how symptoms affect a claimant's capacity to perform basic work activities as a "requirement for a finding on the credibility of the individual's statements about symptoms and their effects."
 It provides that "whenever the individual's statements about the intensity, persistence, or functionally limiting effects of pain or other symptoms are not substantiated by objective medical evidence, the adjudicator must make a finding on the credibility of the individual's statements based on a consideration of the entire case record."
 The ruling defines the "credibility" of a claimant's statements about pain or other symptoms as "the degree to which the statements can be believed and accepted as true."
-The SSR clarifies that an adjudicator may accept some, all, or none of a claimant's statements are credible is not "in itself sufficient to establish that the individual is not disabled."
+The SSR clarifies that an adjudicator may accept some, all, or none of a claimant's statements about his or her subjective symptoms, but also that a finding that not all of a claimant's statements are credible is not "in itself sufficient to establish that the individual is not disabled."